adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 17/7/20

+* Attended a talk by Scott Lundberg where he discusses explaininng tree models using SHAP in ICML '220

 ## 16/7/20

 * Came across regex101.com to create programmatic custom regexes in multiple languages easily!